raymondnes/Typescript-tutorial/README.md

      let b: number = 6
      let c: number = 2 -->

-# 'noEmitOnError' is a tsconfig.json settings that is required if you don't want the compiler to compile when an error is observed on the typescript file.
+## 'noEmitOnError' is a tsconfig.json settings that is required if you don't want the compiler to compile when an error is observed on the typescript file.

+## Typescript Terminologies